belveder79/vizario_locator_demo/README.md

 - MapCreator.cs : Spawning an OpenStreetMap to show current position.
 Here an comparison from device GPS vs our GPS is shown.
 - GUI.cs : Configurations of the chip can also be done via Unity, here are some examples.
 However, using the VizarioCalibrationApp is recommended.
 - NorthingHandler.cs : Functionallitie to calculate northing fix of ArFoundation Pose using GPS RTK fixed mesaurements in UTM space (due to UTM y = north orientated).
+- Locations.cs: Handling the json file with Locations for the SignPostExample

 ## VizarioGPS Library Functionallity